Body painter captures anguish of those who suffer from psoriasis

 Join the movement to debunk myths around psoriasis.

 The body painting project was meant to illustrate the trials many people experience on a daily basis in visually vivid terms.
 Because of the sensitivities psoriasis patients often feel around showing their skin, models were used for this exercise.
 However, all quotes are from actual survey participants.
-See more of Fletcher’s work and follow the #SkinToLiveIn conversation.
+See more of Fletcher’s work and learn more about the survey results.